smyrman/blog/2021-03-generic-test-library/blog.md

 Now I have told you how I went beyond the playground to re-design a package with Go generics.
 Now, it's your turn!

 I hereby challenge you to find something _useful_ to do with generics.
 Re-design a package.
 Write an ORM with generics.
-PR more checks for subx.
-What ever you find that you want to do, following the README instructions of [go2go][go2go-readme] and [subx][subx] should be enough to get you started.
+What ever you find that you want to do, following the README instructions of [subx][subx] should be enough to get you started.

 Fair warning: As of the time of writing, writing anything with generics is a bit of a time-travel in terms of editor support.
 We are now quite spoiled by the features of `gopls`, `gofmt`, `goimport` and more.
 Not to mention, syntax highlighting.
 At the time of writing, none of this works for Go generics.
 You have to remove your own whitespace, insert your own imports, and align your own struct tags.
 No that you are warned; God speed!